Adjectives are words that are used to modify nouns. They offer more information about the noun after them.

 The man was really

-We can categorize adjectives based on different categories:
+We can categorize adjectives based on different properties:

 Based on Placement

-Based on their position in a sentence, i.e. where they appear in a sentence, they can be categorized into two main groups:
+Based on their position in a sentence, i.e. where they appear in a sentence, adjectives can be categorized into two main groups:

 Based on Capitalization

-Based on whether their first letter is capitalized or not, adjectives can have two groups:
+Based on whether their first letter is capitalized or not, adjectives can be categorized as:

 Based on Gradeability